The Post-Workout Questionnaire: Activity Feedback, Enjoyment, and Workout Notes

 Activity Feedback has been extensively used and studied in exercise science research.
 In fact, Activity Feedback is considered one of the most reliable and valid measures of internal training load, which is a key component of monitoring athletes' training and preventing injury.

-There have been numerous research studies that have used Activity Feedback data to investigate the effects of training on various outcomes, such as changes in fitness, fatigue, and injury risk.
-For example, a 2017 study published in the Journal of Strength and Conditioning Research found that using Activity Feedback to monitor training load can help reduce injury risk in elite youth soccer players.
+There have been numerous research studies that have used Activity Feedback to investigate the effects of training on various outcomes, such as changes in fitness, fatigue, and injury risk.
+For example, a 2017 study published in the Journal of Strength and Conditioning Research found that using feedback to monitor training load can help reduce injury risk in elite youth soccer players.

 Other studies have looked at the relationship between Activity Feedback and other measures of training load, such as heart rate and power output.
 For example, a 2020 study published in the International Journal of Sports Physiology and Performance found that data from Activity Feedback was strongly correlated with both heart rate and power output in cyclists.